PaulHaeussler/sadpanda_extension/README.md

 # Sadpanda Extension

-This is an extension for chrome to to take you to a random sadpanda gallery with the press of a button.
+This is an extension for chrome to take you to a random sadpanda gallery with the press of a button.

 ### How to Install: